-Here is one of the most effective ways to stay on track with a diet: Cook at home.
+One of the most effective ways to stay on track with a diet is to cook at home.
 But there’s more to a healthy kitchen than a well-stocked fridge and a pantry full of pre-portioned snacks.
 How you prepare and enjoy your meals matters almost as much as what you’re eating.
-The following are must-have items that will help turn your kitchen into a loser’s dream:
+The following are must-have items that will help turn your kitchen into a dieter’s dream.

-Any smart weight loss program will call for plenty of vegetables, and a sharp knife will make all that cutting, chopping, and slicing much easier.
-Make sure you have a chef's knife, a slicer, and a paring/utility knife, plus a sharpener (dull knives make prep work far less enjoyable).
+Any smart weight-loss program will call for plenty of vegetables.
+A sharp knife will make all that cutting, chopping, and slicing much easier.
+Make sure you have a chef's knife, a slicer, and a utility knife.
+You’ll also need a sharpener.
+Dull knives make prep work far less enjoyable.
 Armed with these, you can start your week off with containers full of red pepper strips, celery stalks, and carrot sticks for easy snacking.
-You can also spend 15 minutes on Sunday afternoon chopping onions, carrots, and celery (aka mirepoix) to keep on hand as a healthy base for sauces, soups, and stews.
+You can also spend 15 minutes on Sunday afternoon chopping onions, carrots, and celery to keep on hand as a healthy base for sauces, soups, and stews.

 Research published in the Journal of the American Dietetic Association states that the average plate size has increased 36 percent since the 1960s.
 The bigger your plate, the more likely you are to load it up with food.
-Replace your 12-inch dinner plates with 9-inch salad plates, and then fill them up with high-fiber, low-calorie greens and beans plus smaller portions of rice or pasta and meat.
+Replace your 12-inch dinner plates with 9-inch salad plates.
+Then fill them up with high-fiber, low-calorie greens and legumes, plus smaller portions of rice or pasta and meat.

 This kitschy tool lets you simultaneously wash and dry your greens.
 Spinach and lettuce will last longer if stored dry, and these gadgets make drying veggies much quicker.

-Use them to hold individual servings of nuts, dried fruit, granola, cheese, and other easy-to-gobble items.
+Use them to hold individual servings of nuts, dried fruit, granola, cheese, and other easy-to-eat items.

 Use this tool to grate small amounts of flavorful cheese into soups, salads, and more.
 It will also zest oranges, lemons, and limes.

-If you don’t like cooking but love coming home to a house that smells delicious, this is the tool for you.
-Slow cookers can turn basic ingredients such as chopped vegetables, chicken, broth, and spices into low-fat, down-home comfort food.
-And if you have a hot, delicious meal waiting for you, you’ll be less likely to open the fridge and mindlessly snack while you wonder, “What should I make for dinner?”
+This is the tool for you if you don’t like cooking but love coming home to a house that smells delicious.
+Slow cookers can turn basic ingredients like chopped vegetables, chicken, broth, and spices into low-fat comfort food.
+If you have a hot, delicious meal waiting for you, you’ll be less likely to open the fridge and mindlessly snack while wondering, “What should I make for dinner?”